Free-moving Quantitative Gamma-ray Imaging: Methods

 To solve equation~(\ref{eq:objective}), a form of the iterative Expectation Maximization (EM) approach is used.
 If no regularization is applied, the objective reduces to Maximum Likelihood (ML), in which traditional list-mode ML-EM \cite{parra_1998} update equations can be applied.
 With regularization, we solve for the Maximum \emph{A Posteriori} (MAP) estimate using list-mode MAP-EM updates

 where $\oslash$ denotes element-wise division, the sensitivity $\boldsymbol{\zeta} \in \mathbb{R}_+^J$ is the integrated response over all possible detected events (including those not measured in $\boldsymbol{y}$), and $\boldsymbol{D}$ is a vector of partial derivatives \cite{wilderman_1999}.
-Background is currently not included in the list-mode formulation.
+While fit in all bin-mode type reconstructions, background is currently not solved for in the list-mode formulation.
+The reconstructed weights will therefore be biased higher to account for background events in $y$, though in practice (and in the results presented here) we have observed this effect to be small.
+The inclusion of background fitting in list-mode reconstructions is left for future work.

 Regularization is useful in mitigating over-fitting in the case of limited statistics and potentially large number of image voxels.
 We have found good performance with sparsity regularization to force low intensity voxels to zero, effectively removing the voxels from the reconstruction.
 Here we implement the $L_{1/2}$ regularization of the form used in Qian et al.\cite{qian_2011}